finos/legend-juju-bundle/README.md

 * edit the Redirect URI setting of the application
 * paste the output of the `result` field from the `juju show-action-output` command run previously

+### GitLab application reconfiguration or reuse:

+Due to intentional security-minded limitations in the GitLab APIs, the client ID and secret of existing applications cannot be queried programatically, and can only be known if creating an application on the spot.

+In this sense, reusing GitLab applications upon redeploying the integrator will require taking one of the following options:
+1. *reusing an existing GitLab application* can be achieved by reconfiguring the charm using the `bypass-client-id` and `bypass-client-secret` configuration options with the client ID/secret which can be obtained from the GitLab Web user interface as described in section 2.B above.
+2. manually deleting the application and having the integrator create a new one on the next run
+3. reconfiguring the integrator with the `application-name` config option to create a new application with a different name.
+Note that this does NOT clean up/replace the old app.